Fuwa

 The Fuwa (福娃 (Fúwá); literally "good-luck dolls", also known as "Friendlies") were the mascots of the 2008 Summer Olympics in Beijing.
-The designs were created by Han Meilin, a famous Chinese artist.
+The designs were created by Han Meilin, a Chinese artist.
 The designs were publicly announced by the National Society of Chinese Classic Literature Studies on 11 November 2005 at an event marking the 1000th day before the opening of the games.

 There are five Fuwas: Beibei, Jingjing, Huanhuan, Yingying and Nini.
 Together, the names form the sentence "北京欢迎你", or "Beijing huanying ni," which means "Beijing welcomes you".
 Originally named 'The Friendlies', they were promoted as 'Fuwa' when concerns arose that the name could be misinterpreted.

 While originally given artistic licence in his commission, Han Meilin was subsequently requested by officials to include various Chinese designs and fauna in the Fuwa.
 Han Meilin drew 1,000 models of possible Fuwa (including a dragon and an anthropomorphic drum) before settling on the five characters.
 He has since disowned the Fuwa and did not include them in his museum.